Linkmail16/linkmailLensApi/README.md

 - This API is not official and may stop working if Google changes its interface
 - For optimal results, use clear images with good resolution
 - The response time may vary depending on the complexity of the image
-- The API returns Python objects directly; it doesn't save files automatically.
-You need to use `json.dump()` if you want to save results to files.

 ## ES: Notas

 - Esta API no es oficial y podría dejar de funcionar si Google cambia su interfaz
 - Para resultados óptimos, usa imágenes claras y con buena resolución
 - El tiempo de respuesta puede variar dependiendo de la complejidad de la imagen
-- La API devuelve objetos Python directamente; no guarda archivos automáticamente.
-Necesitas usar `json.dump()` si quieres guardar los resultados en archivos.

 ## EN: Requirements